top of page

 • Specific limitations on size, height, and materials

 For example, there are specific limitations on the size and height of extensions that can be built under permitted development rights.
-Similarly, loft conversions must adhere to certain criteria regarding height, volume, and external appearance.
+Similarly, loft conversions must adhere to specific criteria regarding height, volume, and external appearance.

 Detailed information can be found on the GOV website: Permitted Development Rights for Householders.